 Software and professional services revenues increased by \$0.6 million, or 175%, to \$1.0 million for the quarter ended January 31, 2003 from \$0.4 million for the quarter ended January 31, 2002.
 Software and professional services revenues increased by \$1.7 million, or 391%, to \$2.2 million for the six months ended January 31, 2003 from \$0.5 million for the six months ended January 31, 2002.
-Software and professional services revenues as a percentage of total revenues were 12% and 14% for the three and six months ended January 31, 2003 and 2002, respectively, and were 100% for the three and six months ended January 31, 2002.
+Software and professional services revenues as a percentage of total revenues were 8% and 9% for the three and six months ended January 31, 2003, respectively.
+Software and professional services revenues as a percentage of total revenues were 5% and 3% for the three and six months ended January 31, 2002, respectively.
 Revenues from this line of business include sales of Forgent's Video Network Platform ("VNP"), Global Scheduling System ("GSS"), and VideoWorks, which is a bundling of Forgent's software products and may include hardware devices based on customer preference.
-Also included are professional services, and royalties.
-VNP is an enterprise-class network management software product designed to manage video, voice and web content on multi-protocol, multi-vendor networks, and is designed to schedule, monitor and manage enterprise video networks from a central location, thus improving ease-of-use, reliability, and manageability of video communications, as well as cost of ownership.
+Also included are professional services, and royalties. ${\tt VNP}$ is an enterprise-class network management software product designed to manage video, voice and web content on multi-protocol, multi-vendor networks, and is designed to schedule, monitor and manage enterprise video networks from a central location, thus improving ease-of-use, reliability, and manageability of video communications, as well as cost of ownership.
 GSS is a web-based scheduling application that helps organizations plan, execute, and manage their meeting environments effectively and efficiently.
-Forgent's professional services include software customization, installation, and training, and network consulting services to evaluate and analyze customers' networks as well as to test multiple network systems for manageability, interoperability, and optimum connectivity.
+Forgent's professional services include software customization, installation and training, and network consulting services to evaluate and analyze customers' networks as well as to test multiple network systems for manageability, interoperability, and optimum connectivity.

-During the three months ended January 31, 2003, Forgent sold additional software licenses.
-However, software and professional services revenues decreased by 15% over the first fiscal quarter.
+The \$0.6 million increase during the three months ended January 31, 2003 and the \$1.7 million increase during the six months ended January 31, 2003 are due to increases in sales of software licenses during fiscal 2003 as compared to the related periods in fiscal 2002.
+Included in the fiscal 2003 revenues are sales of the GSS software.
+Since the Company did not acquire GSS until the fourth quarter of fiscal year 2002, no software revenues were generated by sales of the GSS software during the three and six months ended January 31, 2002.
+However, software and professional services revenues for the three months ended January 31, 2003 were 15% less than software and professional services revenues for the three months ended October 31, 2002.
 Despite a significant increase in the number of customers interested in the Company's software during the three months ended January 31, 2003, unpredictable delays in the sales cycle caused anticipated sales for the second fiscal quarter to be delayed.
 Management believes that these delays are attributable to the current lack of spending by corporate IT departments and the seasonality impact, which caused customer reviews and approvals to be lengthened.
 As the Company's sales organization matures and fully implements its strategies to demonstrate to potential customers the comprehensive and cost saving solutions Forgent provides, management expects software and professional services revenues to become more predictable.